upa/af-graft/docker/README.md

 ```

 You can change graft endpoint names and conversion configuration by
-modifying the ENTRYPOINT part as you like.
+modifying the ENTRYPOINT part as you like, and you can also add your
+own packages to the AF_GRAFT-capable container images.